armory/docs/content/en/armory-enterprise/armory-admin/integrations-splunk.md

 ---

 {{% alert title="Limited Support" color="warning" %}}
-The Armory Splunk App is no longer under active development or support.
+The Armory Splunk App is no longer under active development.
+Support is limited.
 Customers interested in Splunk integration should contact their Technical Account Manager to discuss requirements and next steps.
 {{% /alert %}}

 ## Overview of Splunk integration